Center for Youth and Communities

 · to establish sustainable youth employability systems in their communities by leveraging funding and other resources

-CYC has released “Practical Advice Guides by and for youth practitioners, managers, and worksite supervisors engaged in summer and year-round youth employment programs,” a handbook featuring seven Practical Advice Guides by and for youth practitioners, managers, and worksite supervisors engaged in summer and year-round youth employability programs.
+CYC released “Practical Advice Guides by and for youth practitioners, managers, and worksite supervisors engaged in summer and year-round youth employment programs,” a handbook featuring seven Practical Advice Guides by and for youth practitioners, managers, and worksite supervisors engaged in summer and year-round youth employability programs.
 We invite you to review the guides and offer feedback.

 Check out the map of the communities where we are conducting projects!